John Stockton

 John Houston Stockton (born March 26, 1962) is an American former professional basketball player.
-Regarded as one of the greatest point guards, players and passers of all time, he spent his entire NBA career (1984–2003) with the Utah Jazz, and the team made the playoffs in each of his 19 seasons.
-In 1997 and 1998, together with his longtime teammate Karl Malone, Stockton led the Jazz to the franchise's only two NBA Finals appearances, both of which were lost to the Chicago Bulls.
+Regarded as one of the greatest point guards of all time, he spent his entire NBA career (1984–2003) with the Utah Jazz, and the team made the playoffs in all of his 19 seasons.
+In 1997 and 1998, together with his longtime teammate Karl Malone, Stockton led the Jazz to the franchise's only two NBA Finals appearances, both of which ended in losses to the Chicago Bulls.

 Stockton was a ten-time NBA All-Star and holds the NBA records for most career assists and steals by wide margins.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 2009 for his individual career, and again in 2010 as a member of the 1992 United States Olympic basketball team.
 In 1996, he was named one of the 50 greatest players in NBA history.
-In October 2021, Stockton was again honored as one of the league’s greatest players of all-time by being named to the NBA 75th Anniversary Team.
+In October 2021, Stockton was again honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.

+In 2022, Stockton appeared in a documentary and expressed anti-vaccine views and his belief in COVID-19 conspiracies.
+Stockton later unsuccessfully sued the Washington attorney general and the executive director of the Washington Medical Commission, challenging the discipline of doctors who spread COVID-19 conspiracy theories as unconstitutional.

 Early years

-Born in Spokane, Washington, to Clementine (née Frei) and Jack Stockton.
+Stockton was born and raised in Spokane, Washington, to Clementine (née Frei) and Jack Stockton.
 He attended grade school at St. Aloysius and moved on to high school at Gonzaga Prep and graduated in 1980, after breaking the city record for points scored in a single basketball season.